microtrain/bootcamp/07-JavaScript/06-Game.md

             ctx.restore();

             //3.
-When each spawn move detect if that spawn shares common pixels
+When each spawn moves detect if that spawn shares common pixels
             //with the player.
 If so this is a collision.
             //@see https://developer.mozilla.org/en-US/docs/Games/Techniques/2D_collision_detection
             if (